phac-nml/legiovue/README.md

     2. Install with the instructions at https://www.nextflow.io/

 2. Determine which dependency management system works best for you
-    - *Note*: Currently `el_gato` and the plotting are using custom docker containers
+    - *Note*: Currently the plotting process is using a custom docker container
-        - `el_gato` will transition back to the proper one once a new release is made

 3. Run the pipeline with one of the following profiles to handle dependencies (or use your [own profile](https://nf-co.re/docs/usage/getting_started/configuration) if you have one for your institution!
 The NML one is included as an example):
     - `conda`